ajtheaj/The-Heart-of-Christmas/README.md

 # The-Heart-of-Christmas
 "The Heart of Christmas" is an interactive website all about Christmas.
-Explore the Filipino cuisine recipes, parlor games, songs, and inspirational mottos from each member of the team.<be>
+Explore the Filipino cuisine recipes, parlor games, songs, and inspirational mottos from each member of the team.<br>
 _Note: This project is solely for educational purposes, in compliance with the subject Web Systems and Design_<br>

-**PROPONENTS** <br>
+#**PROPONENTS** <br>
 Abellon, Aleyah <br>
 Edullan, Andreana <br>
 Simbulan, Erin <br>